Back to blog

 Every process - server, worker, scheduler - handles SIGTERM gracefully:

-- Stop accepting new work
+1. Stop accepting new work

-- Wait for in-flight operations to complete
+2. Wait for in-flight operations to complete

-- Flush logs and metrics
+3. Flush logs and metrics

-- Exit cleanly
+4. Exit cleanly

 No orphaned transactions.
 No half-processed messages.
 No lost data.
 The system can be restarted at any time, on any instance, without coordination.
-Unlike the Death Star, our shutdown sequence actually works — and I don't need an exhaust port to trigger it.
+Unlike the Death Star, our shutdown sequence actually works - and we don't need an exhaust port to trigger it.

-What We Didn't Build (or: How I Avoided Building a Death Star)
+How We Avoided Building a Death Star

 The Result